Although the sport of gymnastics is popular and several gyms exist, there is still not adequate accessibility for kids gymnastics classes.

 Most gyms are extremely expensive, often costing over $15 for each class.
 The cheaper programs (generally city programs) often can’t pay for training for instructors.

 Another issue with gyms is that they teach gymnastics as a sport.
 The competitive sport of gymnastics has its place, but certainly not in most kids’ lives.
+Read about the differences in gymnastics programs offered by gyms here!

 Learning at Home